JTafej/24-25-Programming/Unit 2/Day 1 While loops.md

 <details>
 <summary>Answer </summary>
 <br>
   Ah!
 The "Exit" question was not IN the while loop in that code.
 Add an indent to the exit line to correct the loop.
+Note, there are a couple other errors you need to correct...

 </details>